polterguy/magic/magic.backend/files/modules/magic/README.md

 The easiest way to test your TODO app, is by using the Angular frontend, and using its _"Endpoints"_ component that you can find as you launch your Angular frontend in its menu.

+By convention, you should probably make sure your endpoints ends up having a similar structure as your database, implying _"database-name/table-name"_.
+For instance, this app consumes a database called _"magic"_, and it uses a table called _"items"_ - Hence, it therefor can be found under _"magic/items"_ over HTTP.